 We developed a circuit board version of the famous Fender Tweed 5E3 and released it to the public domain through Wattkins Amp Forums.
 The PCB was incredibly popular and, thanks to it's versatility, it has been re-engineered by forum members to be a truly Universal PCB.

-Sadly, the founder of Guitar Amplifier PCBs, Terry Stinger, was killed in a motorcycle accident in 2010, and his wife, Roxane kept the business alive for the next seven years.
-In 2017, Roxane asked Simon Higgs, a friend of Terry's who had been helping in the background, to take over running the business under Higgs Communications LLC.
+Sadly, the founder of Guitar Amplifier PCBs, Terry Stinger, was killed in a motorcycle accident in 2010, and his wife, Roxane, kept the business alive for the next seven years.
+In 2017, Roxane asked Simon Higgs, a friend of Terry's who had been helping in the background, to take over running the business, and as a result, Guitar Amplifier PCBs was acquired by Higgs Communications LLC.

-Simon Higgs has previously worked for a number of musical instrument manufacturers including Gibson, 65 Amps, Zemaitis Guitars & Lipe Guitars, and is the founder and Executive Director of Wattkins Amp Forums, a 501c3 non-profit dedicated to guitar amp building.
+Simon Higgs has previously worked for a number of musical instrument manufacturers including Gibson Brands, 65 Amps, Zemaitis Guitars & Lipe Guitars, and is the founder and Executive Director of Wattkins Amp Forums, a 501c3 non-profit dedicated to guitar amp building.